-3.3 TIME LIMITS on RECORD CLAIMS
+3.4 TIME LIMITS on RECORD CLAIMS

-3.3.1 Claim notice
+3.4.1 Claim notice

-Notice of a claim for a world record must be submitted by the NAC or the OO controlling the attempt, and the FAI must receive the claim within seven days of the flight.
+Notice of a claim for an International record must be submitted by the NAC or the OO controlling the attempt, and the FAI must receive the claim within seven days of the flight.
 In exceptional circumstances, the president of the IGC may grant an extension.
 Telephone, fax, email, and similar types of notification are acceptable.
 (GS 6.8.4 refers).

-3.3.2 Claim documentation
+3.4.2 Claim documentation

-The NAC shall forward claim documentation to reach the FAI within 120 days of the date of the flight unless an extension of time has been authorised by the IGC President (GS 6.8.2 refers), and after it has been approved as a national record.
+The NAC shall forward claim documentation to reach the FAI within 120 days of the date of the flight unless an extension of time has been authorised by the IGC President (GS 6.8.2 refers).